docker-library/ghost/README.md

 - **Docker hub** — https://hub.docker.com/r/devmtl/ghostfire/tags/
 - **Travis** — https://travis-ci.org/firepress-org/ghostfire

-I'm surprised that at this point, it's been pulled more than **11 millions of time**!
+At this point, this docker image have been pulled more than **11 millions of time**!

 ![docker-hub](https://user-images.githubusercontent.com/6694151/53067692-4c8af700-34a3-11e9-9fcf-9c7ad169a91b.jpg)